 Additionally, the type of the product matters.
 For example, it’s not reasonable and often impossible to take the code of your app and use it as a part of your web-based tax software.

-Yet, we shouldn’t be talking about the possibility only.
-Whether it’s reasonable and beneficial or not matters as well.
+However, we shouldn’t only be talking about the possibility.
+What matters as well is whether or not it’s reasonable and beneficial.
 For example, in case your current product doesn’t function as flawlessly as you want it to, it would be easier, in many cases, to write the code anew rather than fix or integrate an old one.

 If the current product works well, is compatible with your tax software, and you’re satisfied with it, an experienced development team would be able to perform the integration.

-To conclude, there are 3 ways of how it can be done:
+To conclude, there are 3 ways how it can be done:

 - Writing the whole code anew.